nschiett/fishgrowbot/paper/paper.md

 on otoliths (i.e. calcified structures of the inner ear that grow with the deposition of successive calcium carbonate layers, which respond to circadian or seasonal rhythms) (Campana 2001).
-Then, fish growth parameters can be estimated by fitting growth curves on the size at age data (Katsanevakis 2006).
+Then, fish growth parameters can be estimated by fitting growth curves on the size-at-age data (Katsanevakis 2006).
 While there are many types of growth models, the Von Bertalanffy growth curve is by far the most commonly used for fishes.
 Fitting growth curves calls for a large sample size of